A First-Order Approach To Accelerated Value Iteration: Accelerated and Momentum Value Iteration.

-In this section, we build upon the connection between iterations of contraction mappings and \ref{alg:GD} to present an accelerated algorithm for computing the fixed point of a contraction mapping $F$.
-As we detailed in the previous section, one can consider the operator $\left( \bm{I} - F \right)$ to be the gradient of some function.
-The goal is to find $\bm{v}^{*} \in \R^{n}$ where the `gradient' vanishes, i.e., where $\bm{v}^{*} = F \left( \bm{v}^{*} \right)$.
 Accelerated Gradient Descent (A-GD, \cite{nesterov-1983} and \cite{nesterov-book}) has been extended to popular iterative methods such as FISTA (\cite{fista}) and F-ADMM (\cite{fadmm}).
-Building upon our analogy between gradient descent and value iteration, we extend A-GD to an accelerated iterative algorithm for computing $\bm{v}^{*}$, the unique fixed point of the contraction $F$.
-In particular, for any sequences of scalar $(\alpha_{s})_{s \geq 0}$ and $(\gamma_{s})_{s \geq 0} \in \R^{\N}$, for any contraction $F:\R^{n} \rightarrow \R^{n}$, we propose the following algorithm.
+Building upon our analogy between gradient descent and value iteration, we extend A-GD to an accelerated iterative algorithm for computing $\bm{v}^{*}$, the unique fixed-point of the contraction $T$.
+In particular, {for any sequences of step sizes} $(\alpha_{s})_{s \geq 0}$ and $(\gamma_{s})_{s \geq 0} \in \R^{\N}$, we propose the following Accelerated Value Iteration \eqref{alg:AVI} algorithm.

-When $F=T$ the Bellman operator \eqref{eq:T_max-def} for computing an optimal policy, we consider Accelerated Value Iteration (A-VI):

-When $F=T_{\pi}$ the operator \eqref{eq:T_pi} for computing the value vector for the policy $\pi$, we consider Accelerated Value Computation (\ref{alg:AVC}):